brct-james/guild-golems/README.md

 - - v0: single golem type per task, takes mana to summon, summoner golems generate mana
 - Calculate and cache leaderboards in metric-db
 - Tracking all users ever registered, persistent through wipes in metric-db
-- Convert all public json and routes to kebab-case, all private vars and funcs to snake case
+- Convert all routes to kebab-case, all json and private vars/funcs to snake_case

 ### Planned: Unscheduled

+- Define gamevars and other settings like those in main.go in config files rather than code
 - Rituals v1
 - - Specify a location for the ritual
 - - Specify a number of repetitions for the ritual (batch calling)